oopanuga/oopanuga.github.io/_posts/2015-7-01-object-calisthenics.md

 }
 {% endhighlight %}

-I feel like we have a better encapsulation now.
+Why does this rule constraint to 2 instance variables?
+Two is an arbitrary number but the main idea here is to force you to decouple your classes.
+You will end up with high cohesion and encapsulation.
+You will start finding that suddenly you have another behaviour in your system coming up.

-## 9. No Getters/Setters/Properties
+## 9. No Getters/Setters Properties

-Setters and getters break encapsulation, it allows to modify the state of an object and the so-called start to appear.
+Setters and getters break encapsulation, it allows you to modify the state of an object and the so-called side effects start to appear.
+You should provide your own method to modify the state of your components, something that encapsulates it better and makes more sense to your domain.

 This is quite related to the [Tell Don't Ask Principle](http://c2.com/cgi/wiki?TellDontAsk).
 I don't think we have broken it but let's go back for a second to the original implementation:

 {% highlight c# %}